 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A cooperative arrangement whereby individuals are paired or teamed up and assume responsibility for one another's instruction, productivity, welfare, or safety.
+A cooperative arrangement whereby individuals are paired or teamed up and assume responsibility for one another's welfare or safety.

 - ‘It is helpful if a support system is implemented through a buddy system or a training partner.’